a-shan/Foodbox/README.md

 Foodbox
 ==============

-Foodbox is an application built to recommend local restaurants to a user based on inputs of location and terms.
+Foodbox is an application built to recommend local eateries to users based on inputted location and terms.

 Example inputs:
 * Restaurants near San Francisco, CA